mridhoan/jekyll-amp-sample/README.md

+> July, 2020: This is an extension over the Jekyll Now theme with changes for AMP.
+Full credit of this theme goes to the awesome berryclark.
+Sorry, should've forked, but went for the easy route.

 > March, 2016: If you're on an old version of Jekyll Now and run into a) build warnings or b) syntax highlighting issues caused by [Jekyll 3 and GitHub Pages updates](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0), just :sparkles:[update your _config.yml](https://github.com/barryclark/jekyll-now/pull/445/files):sparkles: and you'll be set!

 # Jekyll Now